RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/dynamic-modules.md

 ---

 ## Description
-This directory contains all lazy loadable modules of the REGARDS application.

 A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to customize the style, how the module will be displayed...